 The details used by estate agents in their marketing to describe a property.

 A very low sum of rent or ground rent.
 In the past, it was, literally, a peppercorn.

 The official go-ahead when a homeowner wants to make changes to their home or something is being proposed to be built.
-If you’re wondering what you need planning permission for, then our guide will help you answer that question.

 The amount you end up paying for the property.